angularconsulting/rx-service/projects/rx-service/README.md

 # 🔥 RxService

- Power up your application services to simplify component communication scenarios.
-This is a simple solution that rely on RxJS BehaviorSubject 🐱‍🚀
+ 💪RxService adds reactivity to service classes and simplifying component communication scenarios within your application.
+This is a simple solution that based on RxJS BehaviorSubject 🐱‍🚀

 ## 👨‍💻 Example

-### service.ts
+### service
 ```  typescript
 import { Injectable } from '@angular/core';
 import { RxService } from 'rx-service';